google/keytransparency/docs/design.md

 ### Public Monitors

 Monitors verify that the Key Transparency server has not signed two different versions of the sparse tree head for the same epoch.

-Monitors also verify any public properties of leaf nodes such as signatures and ordering.
+They also verify any public properties of leaf nodes such as signatures and ordering.

 ### Gossip Model